noaione/mpv-discordRPC/README.md

-# mpv media player Discord RPC Intergration
+# mpv media player Discord RPC Integration
-##### This is work in progress thingymagic, since it can broke anytimes
+#### This is work in progress thingymagic, since it can broke anytimes

 ### How to install